Voices among embers

 A diary speaks again

-"Hearing my great-grandmother's 1912 journal recited in her own dialect felt like she was in the room." – Maya Li
+“Hearing my great-grandmother's 1912 journal recited with the creak of harborwood made it feel like she was walking beside me.” – Maya Li

 Translation in Progress